jpiamjariyakul/inline-comments-for-c2/README.md

 3) Remove the "Destroy" action & any others that are not needed

+4) When debugging/exporting, DO NOT include the comments.

-4) Type anything to the input box without restrictions by the IDE (optional)
+5) Type anything to the input box without restrictions by the IDE (optional)

-5) Drink your ovaltine
+6) Drink your ovaltine (optional)